errorexists/Getting-Started-With-OpenCore/README.md

 **Quirks**:

-* AppleCpuPmCfgLock: Only needed when CFG-Lock can't be disabled in BIOS
+* AppleCpuPmCfgLock: Only needed when CFG-Lock can't be disabled in BIOS.
+Avoid unless necessary.
-* AppleXcpmCfgLock: Only needed when CFG-Lock can't be disabled in BIOS
+* AppleXcpmCfgLock: Only needed when CFG-Lock can't be disabled in BIOS.
+Avoid unless necessary.
 * AppleXcpmExtraMsrs: Disables multiple MSR access needed for unsupported CPUs
 * CustomSMBIOSGuid: Performs GUID patching for UpdateSMBIOSMode Custom mode.
 Usually relevant for Dell laptops
-* DisbaleIOMapper: Needed to get around VT-D if unable to disable in BIOS, can interfere with Firmware
+* DisbaleIOMapper: Preferred to dropping DMAR in ACPI section or disabling VT-D in bios.
 * ExternalDiskIcons: External Icons Patch, for when internal drives are treated as external drives
-* LapicKernelPanic: Disables kernel panic on AP core lapic interrupt
+* LapicKernelPanic: Disables kernel panic on AP core lapic interrupt.
+Often needed on HP laptops.
 * PanicNoKextDump: Allows for reading kernel panics logs when kernel panics occurs
 * ThirdPartyTrim: Enables TRIM, not needed for AHCI or NVMe SSDs.
-It is better to enable third party trim via terminal command.
+It is better to enable third party trim via terminal command trimforce.
 * XhciPortLimit: This is actually the 15 port limit patch, use only while you create a [USB map](https://usb-map.gitbook.io/project/) when possible.
 Its use is NOT recomended long term.

 ![Kernel](https://i.imgur.com/DcafUhE.png)